PVHL/jsObjDB/Readme.md

 	var db = new jsObjDB()

-You can optionally pass in a primary key (a field that must exist, and will be uniquely indexed) and a flag to indicate whether all delegates should be asyncronous.
+You can optionally pass in a primary key (a field that must exist, and will be uniquely indexed) and a flag to indicate whether all callbacks/handlers should be asyncronous.

 	var async_db = new jsObjDB("myfield", true);
 	var async_db = new jsObjDB(null, true);